Move Like It’s Summer: Cooling, Grounded Movement For The Hottest Season

 But there’s another rhythm available to us.

-Nature doesn’t stay in one mode year-round.
-It expands, contracts, blooms, rests.
-Summer is the peak of expression—but even expression has limits when it isn’t balanced with care.
-When I ignore that, my body reminds me quickly (hello cold sore season, hello heat fatigue).
+Summer is an energetic peak in many ways, but sun fueled outward life has limits when it isn’t balanced with care.
+When I ignore that, my body reminds me quickly (hello cold sores, dehydration, and grumpy pants).

 In Ayurveda, summer is associated with pitta—the fire element.
 When that fire runs too hot, it shows up as inflammation, irritability, exhaustion, and burnout.
 The answer isn’t to match the intensity—it’s to balance it.